MaxKrog/rogue-project/README.md

 ## Local setup:

 There's two parts to setting up this project locally
-1 - Setting up your dbt profile in ~/.dbt/profiles.yml
+1. Setting up your dbt profile in ~/.dbt/profiles.yml
-2 - DBT Project setup
+2. DBT Project setup
 More on these two setups below.

 #### DBT Profile
 The first part of setting up this project locally is to provide your own dbt-profile to be used by the project.
 Your DBT profile should be put in ~/.dbt/profiles.yml
 An example setup of this file looks like below.
-For further reference please find the 'example_profiles.yml' file in the main folder of this project.
+An example file named 'example_profiles.yml' exists in the root of this project.

-	valtech_connecting_the_dots:
-	  target: dev
-	  outputs:
-	    dev:
-	      type: bigquery
-	      method: service-account
-	      project: valtech-connecting-the-dots
-	      dataset: dbt
-	      location: EU
-	      threads: 1
+To initialize it:
+1. Copy the example profile to ~/.dbt/profiles.yml
-	      keyfile: PATH_TO_KEYFILE.json #This needs to be updated to point to a service account key with "BigQuery User" rights on the project.
+2. Update the keyfile variable to point to a service account json key
-	      timeout_seconds: 300
-	      priority: interactive
-	      retries: 1

 ####  DBT Project
 This assumes some knowledge about virtual environments (venv).
 More info about venv can be found here: https://docs.python.org/3/tutorial/venv.html